 NOTE: Do not subtract interest earned on FNMA or GNMA bonds since this interest is taxable by Arizona.
-For more information, see the department's Guidelines for Exempt Securities.
+For details, see the department's income tax ruling, ITR 02-1.

 Do not subtract any amount received from a qualified pension plan that invests in U.S. Government obligations.
 Do not subtract any amount received from an IRA that invests in U.S. Government obligations.
 These amounts are not interest income.
 For more information, see Arizona Department of Revenue Income Tax Rulings ITR 96-2 and ITR 96-3.